Artifact (archaeology): Context

 Examples include stone tools, pottery vessels, metal objects such as weapons and items of personal adornment such as buttons, jewelry and clothing.
 Bones that show signs of human modification are also examples.
-Natural objects, such as fire cracked rocks from a hearth or plant material used for food, are classified by archaeologists as ecofacts rather than as artefacts.
+Natural objects, such as fire cracked rocks from a hearth or plant material used for food, are classified by archaeologists as ecofacts rather than as artifacts.

-Artefacts exist as a result of behavioural and transformational processes.
-A behavioural process involves acquiring raw materials, manufacturing these for a specific purpose and then discarding after use.
-Transformational processes begin at the end of behavioural processes; this is when the artefact is changed by nature and/or humans after it has been deposited.
-Both of these processes are significant factors in evaluating the context of an artefact.
+Artifacts exist as a result of behavioral and transformational processes.
+A behavioral process involves acquiring raw materials, manufacturing these for a specific purpose and then discarding after use.
+Transformational processes begin at the end of behavioral processes; this is when the artifact is changed by nature and/or humans after it has been deposited.
+Both of these processes are significant factors in evaluating the context of an artifact.

-The context of an artefact can be broken into two categories: primary context and secondary context.
-A matrix is a physical setting within which an artefact exists, and a provenience refers to a specific location within a matrix.
-When an artefact is found in the realm of primary context, the matrix and provenience have not been changed by transformational processes.
+The context of an artifact can be broken into two categories: primary context and secondary context.
+A matrix is a physical setting within which an artifact exists, and a provenience refers to a specific location within a matrix.
+When an artifact is found in the realm of primary context, the matrix and provenience have not been changed by transformational processes.
 However, the matrix and provenience are changed by transformational processes when referring to secondary context.
-Artefacts exist in both contexts, and this is taken into account during the analysis of them.
+Artifacts exist in both contexts, and this is taken into account during the analysis of them.
+Another important type of context for archeologists, particularly from an art history perspective, is the term provenance, or the more general history of an artifact's ownership, location, and importance.

-Artefacts are distinguished from stratigraphic features and ecofacts.
+Artifacts are distinguished from stratigraphic features and ecofacts.
 Stratigraphic features are non-portable remains of human activity that include hearths, roads, deposits, trenches and similar remains.
 Ecofacts, also referred to as biofacts, are objects of archaeological interest made by other organisms, such as seeds or animal bone.

 Natural objects that humans have moved but not changed are called manuports.
 Examples include seashells moved inland or rounded pebbles placed away from the water action that made them.